Simulation

 Flush Time

-On a hardware device, the time to send the frame data from the back buffer memory to the LCD is not null.
+On a hardware device, the time to flush the frame data from the back buffer memory to the LCD is not null.
 According to the hardware device technology, this time varies between 3-4 ms to 10-15ms.
 In SPI mode, this time may be higher, around 50ms, even more.
 By default this widget copies the content of back buffer as faster as possible.
 It can be configured to reduce this time to simulate the hardware device.

 In the widget declaration, set the attribute flushTime="xxx" with a value in milliseconds.
 A zero or negative value disables the feature.